bennet0496/dovecot-apppasswd/README.md

 Replace the `connect` line appropriately.
 This retrieves the username, password and password ID as userdb attribute to we can tie the login to a specific password in our post-login script.
 We need to pass the password to the database, as dovecot does not support the result to be multiple lines.
-This mean we transmit the in plain text to hash in query, therefore the connection should be local or SSL/TLS encrypted.
+This mean we transmit the password in plain text to hash in query, therefore the connection should be local or SSL/TLS encrypted.

 #### Post-login Script (Last login tracking)
 We want to show the user when each password was last used and from where.
 For this we need to